PaLeroy/phd_defense/talk.md

 ---

-# Conclusions
+# Two-team Markov game

+- Trained teams:
+    1. Against a stationary strategy,
+    2. In self-play,
+    3. In a population of learning teams.

-- Training teams within a population of learning teams is the best learning scenario.
+- Training within a population is the best.

-- This is irrespective of whether or not the stationary strategy was better than all trained teams.
+- Whether or not the stationary strategy is better than all.

-- A selection procedure is required in the same training population.
+- A selection procedure is required in the population.

 ---